 Types of DBS check we offer

-There are two primary levels of criminal record checks available to organisations for their employees:
+There are three primary levels of criminal record checks available to organisations for their employees:

-Enhanced Checks - To be eligible for an enhanced level DBS certificate, the position must be included in both the ROA Exceptions Order and in the Police Act 1997 (Criminal Records) regulations.
+Eligibility: To be eligible for an enhanced level DBS certificate, the position must be included in both the ROA Exceptions Order and in the Police Act 1997 (Criminal Records) regulations.
+Only organisations/companies can request this level of check; enhanced DBS checks cannot be requested by an individual.

 Adult First Checks - available alongside Enhanced DBS Checks